Hickory-Pecan Mix Allergy Shots (SCIT)

 Medications

 The hickory-pecan SCIT mix is the standard immunotherapy approach for the entire Carya genus — providing genus-level coverage from one extract for the 27% of US rhinitis patients who are Carya-sensitized across the South-Central and Mid-Atlantic regions.
-Curex now delivers that same SCIT as a weekly at-home injection at $129/month — the serum is sterile-compounded to USP <797>, your first dose and every dose change are supervised live over Zoom, and a prescribed epinephrine auto-injector is confirmed on hand — so you get full genus-level Carya coverage without the weekly clinic trip.
+Curex now delivers that same SCIT as a weekly at-home injection at $129/month — the serum is sterile-compounded to USP <797>, the first injection from each new vial or concentration is supervised live in the Virtual Shot Room, and a prescribed epinephrine auto-injector is confirmed on hand — so you get full genus-level Carya coverage without the weekly clinic trip.

 What Hickory-Pecan Mix SCIT Actually Costs